Eloston/cws2atom/README.md

 ```
 where:
 * EXTENSION_ID is the extension's ID on the Chrome Webstore, e.g. `efdhoaajjjgckpbkoglidkeendpkolai`
 * NUM_RESULTS is an optional parameter specifying the number of reviews to download and the number of support posts to download.
+Reviews and support posts are ordered in descending order of time, so only the beginning NUM_RESULTS are selected.
 The default is 100, which seems to be the maximum that the Chrome Webstore will take.

 The Atom feed will be written to standard output.